 Those who oppose the change argue that there could be unintended consequences for persons receiving alimony payments.
 That is because the amount of alimony decided upon by the courts takes into account the amount of money available to both parties in the divorce.
 By having the person in the higher income bracket pay the taxes on the payment amount, which will be the case under the new law, the amount of money that goes to the government increases.
 That leaves less money to divide between the two parties in the divorce, so you will likely see the courts adjusting how much the high-earning will be required to pay the low-earning spouse; i.e., less money for the person most in need of the financial assistance.
 Opponents to the change claim the only financial benefactor under the new law is the government.

 If you are facing a divorce, call us at 585-232-1415 to learn how the changes to the tax law can potentially impact your proceedings.
-As your matrimonial and family law attorneys, we can help you and your spouse come to a financial resolution that is equitable to both parties – regardless of what laws are in effect at the time of your divorce.
+As your matrimonial and divorce attorneys, we can help you and your spouse come to a financial resolution that is equitable to both parties – regardless of what laws are in effect at the time of your divorce.